sidhik4742/csv_write/README.md

 This is a simple project, working at the clean architecture.

 features
-1. Login
+1. add user
-2. sign up
+2. upload csv file
-3. forget password
+3. send mail

 ## initial step